luciangreen/Languages/README.md

 Change line in ctt.pl
 `concat_list(["../../../trans ",FromLang,":",ToLang," '",Input1,"'"],F),` to correct location of <a href="https://github.com/soimort/translate-shell">trans</a>

+You may need to install gawk using Homebrew.

 # Installation from List Prolog Package Manager (LPPM)